Updated: Aug 22

 Bring a survival kit

 Going to conventions is a fun and exciting but accidents do happen.
-You cosplay may rip, or your accessories may break.
+Your cosplay may rip, or your accessories may break.
 Your makeup smudges and smears.
-You may spill on yourself and you cosplay is stained.
+You may spill on yourself and your cosplay may stain.
 It is important to bring a survival kit in case something happens.
 For example, a sewing kit, makeup bag, stain remover stick, safety pins, hair pins, tape, Advil and band-aids.
 By packing some essentials with you to the convention you can do a quick fix in case anything happens.

 Practice Your Poses

 You may think this sounds ridiculous.
 No one will as me for a picture.
 That is exactly what I thought until someone asked me to take a picture in my Earth-chan and Audrey cosplay.
 I was so flabbergasted I didn’t know what to do.
 Having a poses in your pocket just case isn’t a bad idea.